aa-12323/sa/README.md

 Solved the memery leaking problem by use gc.collect()\
 The calculation of red satellite in lensing source is not right\
 Plotted the impact of satellite alignment on weak lensing mass calibration
+### 2019.12.16
+The background and foreground catalogues are not correct.
+Starting to remake them.

 ## Questions
 ### What is PFREE?